API Reference

 Parameter Description

-domain_id Filter by domain ID (e.g., "ud_19")
+domain_id Filter by domain ID (e.g., ud_19).

-domain Filter by domain name (partial match)
+domain Filter by domain name (case-insensitive substring match).

-sender_org Filter by sender organization (partial match)
+sender_org Filter by sender organization (case-insensitive substring match), e.g., google.com.

-start_date Filter reports after this date (YYYY-MM-DD)
+start_date Reports received on or after this date (YYYY-MM-DD).

-end_date Filter reports before this date (YYYY-MM-DD)
+end_date Reports received on or before this date (YYYY-MM-DD).

-cursor Pagination cursor from previous response
+cursor Opaque cursor from a previous response.

 Get report details